mendix/MxBootswatch/README.md

 API
 -----

-A simple API is available for integrating your platform with Bootswatch.
-Send your request to `http://api.bootswatch.com/3/`.
+A simple API is available for integrating your platform with Mendix and Bootswatch.

+Included in this project is a Grunt.js file which enables you to easily combile your less files and create the appropriate zip files for you themes.

+To build a theme using grunt simply type: grunt swatch : {themename}

+Alternatively you can build all the themes using the command swatch.

 The swatch objects are returned in an array called `themes`, each one with the following properties:  `name`, `description`, `preview`, `thumbnail`, `css`, `cssMin`, `less`, and `lessVariables`.